-Severe cutaneous reactions including SJS, TEN and DRESS have been reported with the use of lenalidomide.
+Cases of allergic reactions including angioedema, anaphylactic reaction and severe cutaneous reactions including SJS, TEN and DRESS have been reported with the use of lenalidomide.
+A possible cross-reaction between lenalidomide and thalidomide has been reported in the literature.
 Patients with a history of severe rash associated with thalidomide treatment should not receive lenalidomide (see section 4.4).